enajeeb/phalcon-boilerplate/README.md

 | Adminstrators | admin@test.com | admin12345 | Access to all sections for the site |
 | Users | user@test.com | user12345 | Access to only certain sections for the site |

+## Disclaimer
+I am using minimal features of a template from [bootstraphunter](https://bootstraphunter.com).
+You are required to purchase your own template.